abhinav0000004/MotionBERT-Implementation/README.md

    - The results are saved directly in the Data folder.
    - Individual Action Files: For each action, an individual file is created that contains the computed angles.
    - Consolidated Files: Two consolidated files are created:
-   - MotionBERT_processed: Contains data processed from MotionBERT's output, where the first frame's data has been subtracted from the rest of the frames in each action sequence to reduce initial bias.
+   - Ground_Truth_Angles_Processed/MotionBERT_Angles_Processed: Contains data processed from MotionBERT's output, where the first frame's data has been subtracted from the rest of the frames in each action sequence to reduce initial bias.
-   - Ground_Truth_Processed: Similar processing is applied to the ground truth data, with the first frame's data subtracted from the subsequent frames to address initial bias.
+   - Ground_Truth_Angles/MotionBERT_Angles: Absolute Angles.

 6. **Evaluate MPJAE**:
    - Run `Calculate_MPJAE.py` to calculate the Mean Per Joint Angle Error (MPJAE) between ground truth and MotionBERT's predicted results.
+You can choose whether you want to use processed angles or absolute angles and modify the code accordingly (For thesis I used processed angles).
 The output will be stored in the Data folder in Excel format.